 Recipe tips and notes

-- Enhance store-bought broth: Simmering store-bought broth with a flavor base (such as onions, celery, garlic, and spices) for a few minutes enhances its depth and gives the soup a “homemade” taste.
-While this step adds a little to the cooking time, it’s worth it for the boost in flavor.
+- Enhance store-bought broth: Simmering store-bought broth with onions, celery, garlic, and spices for a few minutes adds depth and gives the soup a more homemade taste.

-- Lower sodium options: If you’re sensitive to salt, use reduced-sodium ingredients such as unsalted butter, low-sodium broth, and low-sodium bacon for garnish.
+- Lower sodium options: If you're sensitive to salt, use reduced-sodium ingredients like unsalted butter, low-sodium broth, and low-sodium bacon.

-- Milk substitutes: Whole milk or reduced-fat milk (but not skim) can be used in place of half-and-half if desired.
+- Milk substitutes: Whole milk or reduced-fat milk, but not skim milk, can be used instead of half-and-half.

-- Prep potatoes in advance: To prevent browning, keep peeled and chopped potatoes covered with cold water in the fridge if prepping them ahead of time.
-Be sure to drain them well before adding them to the pot.
+- Prep potatoes in advance: To prevent browning, keep peeled and chopped potatoes covered with cold water in the refrigerator if prepping them ahead of time.
+Drain them well before adding them to the pot.

 Frequently asked questions

-Soups have a brothy, thin, and light consistency.
-Chowders are thicker and typically include milk or cream.
+Soups are usually thinner and brothier, while chowders are thicker and typically include milk or cream.

-A roux (a mixture of butter and flour) is an excellent way to thicken chowders, stews, and creamy soups.
-You can also mash some of the potatoes in the pot—their starchy consistency will naturally thicken the dish.
+A roux, made with butter and flour, is a great way to thicken chowders, stews, and creamy soups.
+You can also mash some of the potatoes in the pot to thicken it naturally.

 Join Us